harlows/TERTL509/modules/introduction/overview.md

 * Compare the different ways digital literacy has been referred to by scholars
 * Examine how digital literacy differs between people based on the context in which they live and learn and the way they use technology
 * Use a basic framework to assess your own digital literacy
-* Reflect on your digital footprint
+* Reflect on your digital literacy
-* Develop strategies to control your own digital identity